thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 Its importance stems from the fact that it was the first to use vacuum-tubes for the arithmetic calculations of the processor.

+### Colossus (1943-1945) - Tommy Flowers/ Max Newman

+Designed and built at the Post Office Research Station at Dollis Hill.
+Used for cracking the Lorenz messages of the German high command.

+Mainly important (beyond its role in the War) for establishing the viability of vacuum-tubes over relays.
+It comprised 2.4 thousand tubes.

+Debatable the extent to which the Collosus can be called the _first digital computer_ since it was not general purpose and not fully programmable.

+Furthermore it was not even a complete solution in its context of application.
+The codebreakers would be given a certain advantage using the Collosus (narrowing the field of possible deciphering keys) but still need to use manual methods to break the code.
+It made decipher time shorter rather than executing the full diciphering.
+In contrast to, say, the Bombe computer that would identify the key for the days transmissions.

+It's actual influence is also hard to gauge because of the secrecy that remained in place after the War.
+Apart from those who worked on it, its technical advancements were not public knowledge until the late 1970s.